fazercaso/core-js-nested-arrays-chess/README.md

 **To run the tests**, type `npm jest` in the console in the project directory.

-Read the instructions on how to write [tests] (https://github.com/Elbrus-Bootcamp/manuals/blob/master/jasmine.md).
+Read the instructions on how to write [tests](https://github.com/Elbrus-Bootcamp/manuals/blob/master/jasmine.md).

 And try to write your own tests for the function `generateRoster` in the file `roster.spec.js`.